 THERE are two ways to sail from Newark to Perth Amboy.
-A boat leaving Newark Bay may head east through the Kill Van Kull, south through The Narrows and then southwest, skirting the shores of Staten Island.
+A boat leaving Newark Bay may head east through the Kill Van Kull, south through The Narrows and then southwest, skirting the seaward coast of Staten Island.
 A shorter but more sinuous course threads its way southward along the meandering Arthur Kill.
 The Whitehead family took one of these routes, both considerably more idyllic in 1823 than they appear today, but either would have had barely a hint of nautical adventure to fire the imagination of the young William Whitehead.
 Or so we might assume.

 The settlement of Whitehead’s family in Perth Amboy came about through the appointment of his father, also named William, to a position in a new bank.
 Through the influence of the powerful Matthias Bruen (a relative by marriage) and the endorsement of at least half the remaining eight directors, the elder Whitehead at age 50 became the first cashier of the Commercial Bank of New Jersey.1